1. Who Is Universal Audio?

 - (a) Advertising Preferences UA offers you choices about receiving interest-based ads from us.
 You can choose not to receive interest-based ads from UA.
 Please visit the appropriate third party advertising provider to learn how to set this preference.
 You can also generally opt-out of receiving personalized ads from third party advertisers and ad networks who are members of the Network Advertising Initiative or who follow the Digital Advertising Alliance's Self-Regulatory Principles for Online Behavioral Advertising by visiting the opt-out pages on the NAI website and DAA website.

-(b) Communication Preferences.
-You can adjust your communication preferences by clicking here or by clicking the unsubscribe link at the bottom of emails you receive.
+- (b) Communication Preferences.
+You can adjust your communication preferences by clicking the unsubscribe link at the bottom of emails you receive.